Actively Recruiting

 You may qualify if you...

-• Clinical diagnosis of disorder of consciousness
+• Clinical diagnosis of Disorder of Consciousness

-• No medical history of neuropsychiatric diseases
+• No history of neuropsychiatric diseases

-• Stable disease condition and vital signs
+• Stable disease state and vital signs

 Not Eligible